odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 Easy retained earnings
 ======================

-Retained earnings is the portion of income retained by your business.
+Retained earnings are the portion of income retained by your business.
 Odoo automatically calculates your current year earnings in real time so no year-end journal or rollover is required.
 This is calculated by reporting the profit and loss balance to your balance